Brampton says dissolving Peel Region would cost $1.3-billion over next decade

-Brampton Mayor Patrick Brown has released new numbers suggesting the Ontario government’s plan to dissolve Peel Region would cost local taxpayers an extra $1.3-billion over 10 years and require property taxes to rise sharply, particularly in his municipality and in Caledon.
+Brampton Mayor Patrick Brown has released new numbers that he argues show the Ontario government’s plan to dissolve Peel Region could cost local taxpayers an extra $1.3-billion over 10 years and require property taxes to rise sharply, particularly in his municipality and in Caledon.

-The numbers update a 2019 study from accounting and consulting firm Deloitte with 2023 dollar figures.
+Mr. Brown, a vocal critic of the plan to break up Peel, released numbers that update a 2019 study from accounting and consulting firm Deloitte with 2023 dollar figures.
 The study looked at the financial impact on Peel Region’s three member municipalities – Brampton, Caledon and Mississauga – if they were made independent.
 About 1.5 million people live in the region, located west of Toronto.

-Over the next decade, the numbers say, property taxes would have to increase by 17 per cent in Mississauga, 34 per cent in Brampton and 256 per cent in Caledon, which is expected to experience rapid growth, requiring new roads, pipes and other infrastructure, but which has a much smaller tax base than the other two communities.
-On average, Mr. Brown says, the added costs are the equivalent of a 38 per cent “one-time” tax increase across the region.
+The mayor said the added costs detailed in the report would require taxes to increase by 17 per cent in Mississauga, 34 per cent in Brampton and 256 per cent in Caledon, which is expected to experience rapid growth, requiring new roads, pipes and other infrastructure, but which has a much smaller tax base than the other two communities.
+On average, Mr. Brown says, the added costs are the equivalent of a 38-per-cent “one-time” tax increase across the region.

+He urges the province and the transition board it set up to oversee the dissolution of Peel Region to take a look at the numbers and revisit the decision, calling it a ”financial train wreck” that would be “an albatross around the necks of taxpayers in Peel Region.”

 Move to dissolve Peel Region reflects shift away from regionalism in Ontario, experts say